Mariners vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on an eight-game hitting streak in this matchup.
-During his last 10 games he is batting .325 with a double, five home runs, six walks and seven RBI.
+- Acuna hopes to build on a nine-game hitting streak in this matchup.
+During his last 10 outings he is hitting .317 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games